 The first rule on what to write in a thank you card is to keep it simple.

-It’s best not to write a 16-page letter on how thankful you are.
+It’s best not to write a 16-page letter about your gratitude.
 You want to thank the recipient, not give them a chore gracefully.
 It is best to keep your thank-you note around 4 to 5 sentences.

 Be Honest and Outright

-The next step in what to write in a thank you card is, to be honest, and outright.
-Being honest in a thank you note is the best way to show your appreciation.
+The next step in what to write in a thank you card is, to be honest and outright.
+Being honest in a thank you note is the best way to show appreciation.

 Don’t tell the recipient that you’re indebted to them for your life.

 Tell the recipient how their presence or gift made you feel, but try not to be too graphic.
-You can use simple terms like happy, grateful, and thankful instead of words that exaggerate the situation like ecstatic, indebted, or speechless.
+You can use simple terms like happy, grateful, and thankful instead of words that exaggerate the situation, like ecstatic, indebted, or speechless.
 Just make sure the details are taken care of.
 Start with an introduction and end your message with a proper thank you letter closing.

 Make It Personal

 Finally, the last step for what to write in a thank you card is to make it personal.
-Making your thank you card personal is especially important if you’re sending out more than one.
+Making your thank you card personal is essential if you send out more than one.

-A wedding, for example, lots of thank you cards.
-Your guests will expect a generic thank you card, as they probably know you’re sending a lot of them out.
-Making these cards personal will blow them away.
+At a wedding, for example, lots of thank you cards.
+Your guests will expect a generic thank you card, as they probably know you’re sending many of them out.
+They are making these cards personally and will blow them away.

 To help you out, here are a few basic examples for starting a thank you card: